• Skip to primary navigation

 • In a large bowl, add all ingredients except for the chocolate chips and almond milk.
 Use a silicone spatula to combine as best you can.

-• Add the almond milk, 1 tbsp at a time, until you have achieved a cookie dough consistency.
+• Add the almond milk, 1 tablespoon at a time, until you have achieved a cookie dough consistency.
 You may not need all of the milk.

 • Fold in the mini chocolate chips.